Image of top, affiliate, marketing, mistakes, avoid

 Pro Tip

 Before promoting any product, record a 5-minute Loom video showing yourself using it.
 If you can’t create authentic enthusiasm in that video, don’t promote it.
-Your lack of passion will kill conversions faster than a bad sales page.
+Your lack of passion will kill conversions faster than a bad sales page built on ClickFunnels 2.0.

 Here’s the math that’ll make you sick: if you’re sending traffic directly to affiliate offers without building an email list, you’re essentially paying to send customers to a store where you get a one-time commission.
-Smart marketers capture the lead, nurture them, and get paid multiple times.
+Smart marketers capture the lead, nurture them via Mailchimp or ActiveCampaign, and get paid multiple times.

 The Fix: Create a minimum viable lead magnet.
-I started offering a “7-Day Affiliate Marketing Quickstart” PDF.
+I started offering a “7-Day Affiliate Marketing Quickstart” PDF using Canva Pro.
 Took me 4 hours to create.
 It converted 11.3% of visitors.
-Within 90 days, my email list generated more revenue than my affiliate commissions.
+Within 90 days, my email list generated more revenue than my affiliate commissions from ShareASale and Impact combined.

-Everyone wants to promote the $2,000 course with 50% commissions.
+Everyone wants to promote the $2,000 course with 50% commissions on ClickBank.
 That’s $1,000 per sale.
 Sounds amazing, right?
 Except nobody’s buying from a no-name affiliate who just started last Tuesday.

 I spent 6 months promoting a high-ticket SaaS platform.
 Zero sales.
 Absolute zero.
-Meanwhile, I could have been making $27 per sale on hosting referrals and probably closed 15-20 sales in that same timeframe.
+Meanwhile, I could have been making $27 per sale on Bluehost hosting referrals (theirs pays $65+ actually) and probably closed 15-20 sales in that same timeframe.
 That’s $540 I left on the table because I got greedy.

 ⚠️